bakkenbaeck/iOS-handbook/GIT_AND_GITHUB.md

 in the process.

 Keep in mind that you are reviewing something that someone else has worked on really hard, so always be respectful.
-These guidelines for for giving feedback are a good reference:
+These guidelines for giving feedback are a good reference:

 - Familiarise yourself with the context of the issue.